srinjoychakravarty/helloklevoya/README.md

 This example is to demonstrate a basic EOSIO smart contract, including

 - Define contract actions
-- Define a pets table
+- Define a pokemon table
-- Perform read/write/remove operations on the pets table
+- Perform read/write/remove operations on the pokemon table using secondary indexes